News

 The Order of Malta Lebanon has been operating in the health and social welfare sectors since 1957.
 It manages a network of 30 projects serving the most vulnerable populations, across the Lebanese territory including primary healthcare centers, mobile medical units, elderly day care centers, hosting centers for the differently-abled and projects for the displaced and refugees.

-In this framework, the Lebanese Association of the Knights of Malta / Order of Malta Lebanon is looking for experienced candidates to fill the mentioned position.
+In this framework, the Lebanese Association of the Knights of Malta / Order of Malta Lebanon is looking for qualified architectural and engineering consultants to provide the services.

 Read more